-Additional crime information may be included in the federal Department of Education Office of Postsecondary Education Campus Security Report, compiled by the UW-Platteville Campus Police.
+Additional crime information may be included in the federal Department of Education Office of Postsecondary Education Campus Security Report, compiled by the UW-Platteville University Police.
 The data for this report are drawn from the OPE Campus Security Statistics Website database to which crime statistics are submitted annually, via a web-based data collection, by all postsecondary institutions that receive Title IV funding (i.e., those that participate in federal student aid programs) as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This security report may contain additional incidents not reported to the UW-Platteville Campus Police, including incidents that may have occurred off campus.
+This security report may contain additional incidents not reported to the UW-Platteville University Police, including incidents that may have occurred off-campus.

-On October 1 of each year, the Annual Security and Fire Safety Report is posted in accordance with the Jeanne Clery act.
+On October 1 of each year, the Annual Security Report and Annual Fire Safety Report are posted in accordance with the Jeanne Clery act.